jborean93/PSEtw/docs/en-US/Stop-PSEtwTrace.md

 ```

 Will capture events for the provider `MyProvider` until an event with the `Id` of `10` is received.
+The trace is stopped by piping the event into `Stop-PSEtwTrace`.

 ## PARAMETERS